-Create rate limiting rules in the dashboard for a zone
+Create a rate limiting rule in the dashboard for a zone

 Under If incoming requests match, use the Field drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for Field is compared to the value you specify for Value using the operator selected in Operator.